inrupt/solid-client-authn-js/ARCHITECTURE.md

 implementing a similar API will declare whether or not they may handle said request.

 - **Handlers** declare two functions:
-  - `canHandle(request)`
-  - `handle(request)`

-  `canHandle()` simply returns a boolean indicating the ability of the handler to handle the request, and `handle()` actually processes it.
+  - `canHandle(request)`, which returns a boolean indicating the handler's ability to handle the request
+  - `handle(request)`, which actually processes the request

-- All the handlers for a given type of request are tracked by a **Handler Aggregator**, which invokes the first handler for which `canHandle()`   returns `true` process the request.
+- A **Handler Aggregator** tracks all the handlers for a given type of request.
+The Handler Aggregator invokes the first handler for which `canHandle()`   returns `true` process the request.
 The handler aggregator has the same API as the handlers it aggregates, and brokers the request to the underlying handlers.
   More on that in the Dependency Injection section.

 In the context of this library, a request is an API call to execute some OIDC-related